Marcelo-Barella/RetailScraper/README.md

 - Following applicable laws and regulations
 - Using appropriate rate limiting
 - Not overloading target servers

-## 📝 License

-[Specify your license here]

-## 🆘 Support

-- Check the troubleshooting section above
-- Review logs for specific error messages
-- Test with single proxy using diagnostic tools
-- Ensure proper configuration for your use case

 ---

 **Note**: For production use with commercial applications, consider investing in high-quality residential proxy services for better reliability and success rates.